 Dr. Michael Oppenheimer (Co-author), Princeton University (2005): "Future Sea Level Rise and the New Jersey Coast: Assessing Potential Impacts and Opportunities" (pdf 1 MB).

-Graduate Students, University of Pennsylvania's School of Design (Fall 2008): Climate Change: Impacts and Responses in the Delaware River Basin.
-View also their powerpoint - "Climate Change: Impacts and Responses in the Delaware River Basin" - presented at the December 10, 2008 DRBC Meeting (60 MB).
+Graduate Students, University of Pennsylvania's School of Design, Fall 2008: "Climate Change: Impacts and Responses in the Delaware River Basin" (pdf 60 MB; powerpoint presented at the December 10, 2008 DRBC Meeting).
 This project was made possible by grant funding from the William Penn Foundation.